Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: Evaluation

 \subsection{Setting and Metrics}

-\textbf{Base Models.} We evaluated on 14 advanced LLMs, including the latest proprietary and open-source LLMs, and also focue on the LLMs with role-play expertise.
-For detailed description on these LLMs, please refer to Appendix~\ref{sec:details_base_models}.
+\textbf{Base Models.} We evaluated on 21 LLMs, including the proprietary Large Reasoning Models (LRMs) and open-source LLMs.
+We also focus on the LLMs with role-play expertise.
+For details on these LLMs, refer to Appendix~\ref{sec:details_base_models}.

-\textbf{Evaluation Metrics.} LLMs take the character profile $p_{c}$ and the query $q_{error}$, which contains an error, as inputs to infer and produce the response.
-Although the queries are binary, the responses are expected to be open-ended, providing more detail rather than simply \textit{yes} or \textit{no}.
-This also considers the gap between discriminative and open-ended responses~\cite{cao2024personalized}, simulating authentic character-driven reply behavior.
-Therefore, the objective is to determine whether LLMs detect the error in the query, using the modified explanations as references.
-The correct behavior for KKE is to make a correction, whereas for UKE, it is to express doubt or refusal.
-For more detailed judgment criteria, please refer to the prompt in Appendix~\ref{appendix:prompt}.
+\textbf{Evaluation Metrics.} Inspired by the ``LLMs as Judges''~\cite{zhang2023wider}, we provide LLM as evaluator.
+LLMs take the character profile $p_{c}$ and the query $q_{error}$ as inputs to infer and produce the response.
+The evaluator takes the open-ended responses of the LLMs when playing a specific character, along with the memory modification explanations, as input, and assesses whether the LLM correctly identifies (for KKE) or expresses doubt/refuses (for UKE) the character error in the query.
+The evaluator outputs a rationale and a \textit{yes}/\textit{no} judgment.
+Accuracy is the ratio of \textit{yes} responses over all queries three times along with the standard error of the mean (SEM).
+Judgment prompt details are in Appendix~\ref{appendix:prompt}.

-Inspired by the "LLMs as Judges"~\cite{zheng2024judging,zhang2023wider}, we provide LLM as evaluator, which need to first explain whether the response exhibits the correct behavior and ultimately provide \textit{yes} or \textit{no} answer.
-We evaluated three times and calculated the average accuracy of correct detections along with the standard error of the mean (SEM).

 \textbf{Evaluator determination.} We selected DeepSeek-v2~\cite{deepseekv2} rather than GPT-4o as the evaluator.
-This choice helps avoid self-bias~\cite{alpaca_eval,xu2024perils}, as the probing dataset is generated by GPT-4o, while still maintaining evaluation capabilities similar to GPT-4o.
+This choice helps avoid self-bias~\cite{alpaca_eval,xu2024perils}, as the RoleKE-Bench is generated by GPT-4o, while still maintaining evaluation capabilities similar to GPT-4o.
 Additionally, it offers a significantly lower cost compared to many advanced LLMs.
-For further explanations, refer to Appendix~\ref{sec:eval_deter}.
+We conduct a human evaluation experiment to validate the rationale behind the above selections, with details provided in Appendix~\ref{sec:eval_deter}.